-The input to ESA is a set of attributes vectors.
 The output of ESA is a sparse attribute-concept matrix that contains the most important attribute-concept associations.
 The strength of the association is captured by the weight value of each attribute-concept pair.
+The attribute-concept matrix is stored as a reverse index that lists the most important concepts for each attribute.

-The ESA algorithm does not project the original feature space and does not reduce its dimensionality.
+For Feature Extraction the ESA algorithm does not project the original feature space and does not reduce its dimensionality.
 ESA algorithm filters out features with limited or uninformative set of attributes.